diogocgi/SEC-with-Binary-Hamming-Codes/README.md

 ## Objective

+This project is the first assignment of the Advanced Computer Architecture (ACA) subject directed by professor António Borges.

-The premise of the project was to implement the Hamming code for 1-bit error correction with the triplet [11, 15, 3], where:
+The premise of this project was to implement the Hamming code for 1-bit error correction with the triplet [15, 11, 3], where:
+- n (number of bits of the encoded message) = 15
 - k (number of information bits) = 11
-- n (number of bits of the encoded message) = 15
 - d (Hamming distance) = 3.

 The encoder and decoder had to be implemented with the structural modeling style in order to closely simulate and describe the hardware.

 The module:

-- encoder was implemented with a sequential digital circuit, from the schematics given by the teacher
+- encoder was implemented with a sequential digital circuit, from the schematics given by the professor
 - decoder was implemented with a combinatorial digital circuit

 ## What's included